Italian fashion: Modern history

+Italian fashion's relevance transcends decades and in the early 2000s can be confirmed by former Google CEO Eric Schmidt revealing that the invention of Google images was due to the incredibly high number of searches for photos of the Versace's jungle print dress worn by Jennifer Lopez at Grammys in 2000.
 Today, Milan and Rome are Italy's fashion capitals, and major international centres for fashion design, competing with other cities such as Tokyo, Los Angeles, London, Paris and New York.
 Also, other cities such as Venice, Florence, Naples, Vicenza, Bologna, Genoa and Turin are important centres.
 The country's main shopping districts are the Via Montenapoleone fashion district and the Galleria Vittorio Emanuele (Milan), Via dei Condotti (Rome), and Via de' Tornabuoni (Florence).

 Cities

 Italian fashion is dominated by Milan, Rome, and to a lesser extent, Florence, with the former two being included in the top 30 fashion capitals of the world.
-Nonetheless, there are numerous other cities which play an important role in Italian fashion.